canonical/ubuntu-desktop-provision/GIS.md

 given a `whitelabel.yaml` file to customize its appearance and behavior.
 One thing you can configure is the `mode` you would like to run the installer in.

-The `oem` skips user creation during installation, meaning that user creation will be handled by Gnome Initial Setup post installation.
+The `oem` mode skips user creation and time zone setup during installation, leaving them to be handled by Gnome Initial Setup post installation.

-The following `whitelable.yaml` placed in `/usr/share/desktop-provision/whitelabel.yaml` on your LiveCD is sufficient to skip user creation during installation, provided you are using the new Ubuntu Desktop Bootstrap installer:
+The following `whitelabel.yaml` placed in `/usr/share/desktop-provision/whitelabel.yaml` on your LiveCD is sufficient to skip user creation during installation, provided you are using the new Ubuntu Desktop Bootstrap installer:

 ```
 mode: oem
 ```

-A comprehensive guild to customizing a LiveCD can be found [here](https://help.ubuntu.com/community/LiveCDCustomization).
+A comprehensive guide to customizing a LiveCD can be found [here](https://help.ubuntu.com/community/LiveCDCustomization).

 ## Triggering Gnome-Initial-Setup without modifying the LiveCD

-Its possible to test the Gnome Initial Setup user creation flow via the Ubuntu Desktop Bootstrap installer without first editing your LiveCD, provided Gnome Initial Setup is already present on your ISO.
+It's possible to test the Gnome Initial Setup user creation flow via the Ubuntu Desktop Bootstrap installer without first editing your LiveCD, provided Gnome Initial Setup is already present on your ISO.

 ### Install ubuntu-desktop-bootstrap